logisparte/kano/docs/README.md

 > This task should only be executed by the continuous delivery pipeline

-To release the project on GitHub and update logisparte's package index:
+To release a version of the project on GitHub and update logisparte's package index:

 ```shell
 kano release VERSION